-Based out of Rhode Island, our focus is to educate the horse community about responsible horse ownership, and what we can do to stop the epidemic of unwanted horses.
+The Santana Center is a 501(c)(3) nonprofit organization committed to finding, placing and keeping horses in loving homes.
+Based out of North Carolina, our focus is to educate the horse community about responsible horse ownership, rehabilitation of rescue horses and what we can do to stop the epidemic of unwanted horses.